billykwok/use-ref-effect/README.md

 Like `useEffect`, but optimized for `ref`.

-- Guaranteed to run once, and only once, when ref is attached or detached.
+- Guaranteed to execute only when ref is either attached or detached.
 - Perfect for setting and cleaning up event listeners compared to `useEffect`.
 - Much easier `deps` array management as `ref` value is supplied as an argument instead.
 - Fully composable by accepting an existing `ref`, and returning a `ref` that implements both `MutableRefObject` and `RefCallback`.